Davic15/React-Native-The-Practical-Guide/Section 04 - Diving Deeper into Components Layouts and Styling - Building a Mini Game App/Notes.md

         - Another package is: expo install expo-app-loading.
         - It provides a splash screen (loading screen) till a condition is met.

+## Adding a (Foreground) Image

+    - The percentages are placed in the container of the image, it means in the image.

+## Using and styling nested text

+    - Text component can contain other Text components.
+    - We can style the inner Text component as we want.

+## Adding logic to Re-start games and displaying summary

+    - A new button when the game ends.

+## Logging Game Rounds

+    - The implementation is with FlatList.

+## Outputting Log Data with FlatList

+    - Added FlatList.

+## Styling The Game Round Logs

+    - An extra component with the list.

+## Finishing Touches

+    - Adding some extra styles.